movingco/move-analyzer-plus/README.md

 2. If you installed the `move-analyzer` executable to a different location that is outside of your `PATH`, then you may have the extension look at this location by using the the Visual Studio Code settings (`⌘,` on macOS, or use the menu item _Code > Preferences > Settings_).
-Search for the `move-analyzer.server.path` setting, and set it to the location of the `move-analyzer` language server you installed.
+Search for the `move-analyzer-plus.server.path` setting, and set it to the location of the `move-analyzer` language server you installed.
 3. If the above steps don't work, then report
    [a GitHub issue to the Move repository](https://github.com/move-language/move/issues) to get help.